tohrus/AttractingContributors/README.md

-# Please indicate your favourite places to eat near NAIST.
+# Please tell me the subjects you took

-# List of place
+# List of subjects
-- mamemame saisai
+- Software Engineering
-- Gusto
+- Technology and Ethics